William J. Connell (historian): Work

 An interest in the territory that surrounded and supported the city of Florence during the Renaissance resulted in his book, La città dei crucci: fazioni e clientele in uno stato repubblicano del ʼ400, a study of the social networks underpinning the factionalism of republican Florence and her subject city of Pistoia.
 His study of the Lombard nobleman Gaspare Pallavicino resulted in a new reading of the narrative framework and the discussion of the female courtier in Baldassarre Castiglione's Book of the Courtier.
 Sacrilege and Redemption in Renaissance Florence (2005; rev. 2d ed.
 2008), co-authored with Giles Constable, recounts the case of a man who was hanged for throwing dung at a painting of the Virgin Mary and has been published in Italian, Spanish, Russian, Romanian and Farsi translations.

 Connell’s archival research on the life and career of Niccolò Machiavelli resulted in a widely praised translation of The Prince (2005, rev. 2d ed.
 2016) and several important essays.
 In 2013 Connell solved a longstanding philological problem, previously considered a puzzle "awaiting its Rosetta Stone," by showing that Machiavelli completed The Prince in its final version in the spring of 1515.
 His essays were collected in the Italian volume Machiavelli nel Rinascimento italiano (2015).
 In 2016, on the occasion of the 500th anniversary of the publication of Utopia by Thomas More, he demonstrated connections between Machiavelli and the circle around More and Erasmus.

 Connell has contributed to the revitalization of Italian American studies.
-The Routledge History of Italian Americans, which he co-edited with Stanislao G. Pugliese, is the first scholarly history of the five centuries of the experience of Italians in America.
+The Routledge History of Italian Americans, which he co-edited in 2018 with Stanislao G. Pugliese, is the first scholarly history of the five centuries of the experience of Italians in America.
+The book, published both in English and Italian, received the 75th Anniversary Award of the US-Italy Fulbright Commission in 2023.